dwm39/dwm39/README.md

 ### Hi there 👋

 My favorite hobby is video games and Dungeons and Dragons.
 Im working towards becoming a software engineer.
-I have created a couple repositories in my day.
+I have created various projects documenting my work in both school and personal interests.